oracle/terraform-provider-oci/docs/core/console_histories.md

 * `availability_domain` - The Availability Domain of an instance.
 Example: `Uocm:PHX-AD-1`
 * `compartment_id` - The OCID of the compartment.
+* `defined_tags` - Defined tags for this resource.
+Each key is predefined and scoped to a namespace.
+For more information, see [Resource Tags](https://docs.us-phoenix-1.oraclecloud.com/Content/General/Concepts/resourcetags.htm).
+Example: `{"Operations.CostCenter": "42"}`
 * `display_name` - A user-friendly name.
 Does not have to be unique, and it's changeable.
 Avoid entering confidential information.
 Example: `My console history metadata`
+* `freeform_tags` - Free-form tags for this resource.
+Each tag is a simple key-value pair with no predefined name, type, or namespace.
+For more information, see [Resource Tags](https://docs.us-phoenix-1.oraclecloud.com/Content/General/Concepts/resourcetags.htm).
+Example: `{"Department": "Finance"}`
 * `id` - The OCID of the console history metadata object.
 * `instance_id` - The OCID of the instance this console history was fetched from.
 * `state` - The current state of the console history.